ethereum/portal-network-specs/state-network.md

 ##### Merkle Patricia Trie (MPT) Proofs

-Merkle Patricia Trie (MPT) proofs consist of a list of `WitnessNode` objects that correspond to individual trie nodes from the MPT.
-Each node can be one of the different node types from the MPT (e.g.blank, branch, extension, leaf).
-When serialized, each `WitnessNode` is represented as an RLP serialized list of the component elements.
-The largest possible node type is the branch node which when serialized is a list of up to sixteen hashes in `Bytes32` (representing the hashes of each of the 16 nodes in that branch and level of the tree) plus the 4 elements of the node's value (balance, nonce, codehash, storageroot) represented as `Bytes32`.
-When combined with the RLP prefixes, this yields a possible maximum length of 667 bytes.
-We specify 1024 as the maximum length due to constraints in the SSZ spec for list lengths being a power of 2 (for easier merkleization.)
+Merkle Patricia Trie (MPT) proofs consist of a list of `TrieNode` objects that correspond to individual trie nodes from the MPT.
+Each node can be one of the different node types from the MPT (e.g. blank, branch, extension, leaf).
+When serialized, each `TrieNode` is represented as an RLP serialized list of the component elements.
+The largest possible node type is the branch node, which should be up to 532 bytes (16 child nodes of `Bytes32` with extra encoding info), but we specify 1024 bytes to be on the safe side.

 ```
-WitnessNode            := ByteList(1024)
+TrieNode   := ByteList(1024)
-Witness                := List(WitnessNode, max_length=1024)
-StateWitness           := Container(key: Nibbles, proof: Witness)
-StorageWitness         := Container(key: Nibbles, proof: Witness, state_witness: StateWitness)
+TrieProof  := List(TrieNode, max_length=65)
 ```

-The `StateWitness.key` denotes the path to the trie node that is proven by the `StateWitness.proof`.
-The same applies to `StorageWitness.key/StorageWitness.proof`.

-The `StorageWitness.state_witness` MUST be for a leaf node in the account trie.
-The `StorageWitness.proof` MUST be anchored to the contract state root denoted by the account from the `StorageWitness.state_witness`.
+The `TrieProof` type is used for both Account Trie and Contract Storage trie.

-All `Witness` objects are subject to the following validity requirements.
+All `TrieProof` objects are subject to the following validity requirements.

 - A: Lexical Ordering
 - B: No Extraneous Nodes

 ###### A: Lexical Ordering

-The sequence of nodes in the witness MUST be lexically ordered by their nibbles path in the trie.
+The sequence of nodes in the proof MUST represent the unbroken path in a trie, starting from the root node and each node being the child of its predecesor.
 This results in the state root node always occuring first and node being proven last in the list of trie nodes.

 > This validity condition is to ensure that verifcation of the proof can be done in a single pass.

 ###### B: No Extraneous Nodes

-A witness MUST NOT contain any nodes that are not part of the set needed to for proving.
+A proof MUST NOT contain any nodes that are not part of the set needed for proving.

 > This validity condition is to protect against malicious or erroneous bloating of proof payloads.